Coronavirus (COVID-19) update

 Early treatment can improve their health and prevent severe disability or even death.

-The screening tests are quick and simple, and won't harm your baby in any way.
+The screening tests are quick and simple, and will not harm your baby in any way.

 It's recommended that your baby has the tests, but you can decline them if you wish.